CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It prints `Successfully connected to the database.` and `2SamanthaDanes1999-10-12Female`.

 - It prints `Successfully connected to the database.` and `1JohnSmith1999-02-10Male 2SamanthaDanes1999-10-12Female`.

-/// type=SS, answer=[5]

-In `student.php`, remove `.$row['lastname']` on line 6.
-Execute the program.
-What is its output?

-- It produces an error.

-- No output is displayed.

-- It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `2Samantha1999-10-12Female 1John1999-02-10Male`.

-- It prints `Successfully connected to the database.` and `1John1999-02-10Male 2Samantha1999-10-12Female`.

 /// type=SS, answer=[2]